How to Prepare a Linux, Unix, or BSD Image & Deploy it on a Cloud Server

 - Download the vendor cloud image

-- Upload the image to the customer portal and create a cloud server (see Uploading image to the customer portal)
+- Upload the image to the customer portal and create a cloud server (see Uploading the image to the customer portal)

 - Connect via SSH as the default user preinstalled in the image (see Default users in vendor-provided cloud images)